How to become

 Direct Application

-- prove to a county court judge that you’re a ‘fit and proper person', with no criminal or debt record
+- be interviewed by a judge to prove you're a 'fit and proper person' without a criminal record or debt

-- put a £10,000 bond in place with the court - you can take out an insurance policy to cover this
+- provide an insurance bond to the court - you can take out an insurance policy to cover this

 More Information